CindyPSU/AlphaCareAPI/README.md

 Good Times :)

-README FILE FOR REFACTORING NOTES
+**README FILE FOR REFACTORING NOTES FOR M04-A03 Two Implemented Use Cases with Clean, Refactored Code**

 REFACTORING, BY CHRIS MORRIS:
 1. Adding the status field to appointments